wazo-platform/euc-plugins-js-sdk/documentation/docs/sdk.md

 # Using the EUC plugins SDK

 :::caution
-This part is still in development process, changes may happen frequently.
+This part is still in the development process, changes may happen frequently.
 :::

 After installing the SDK, you can now require it with: